 Signs and Symptoms

-Signs and symptoms of malaria can be general and non-specific, so it is important for a doctor to take a thorough medical history and for people to tell their doctor if they have traveled to endemic countries, even if they followed preventive measures carefully.
+Signs and symptoms of malaria can be general and non-specific, so it is important for a health practitioner to take a thorough medical history and for people to tell their healthcare provider if they have traveled to endemic countries, even if they followed preventive measures carefully.

 Often, malaria presents as a flu-like illness with fevers, chills, sweats, headaches, aches and malaise.
 Some people develop gastrointestinal symptoms of nausea, vomiting and diarrhea.
 Anemia and jaundice can occur.
 These symptoms can develop as early as 7 days after initial infection or as late as several months after returning to the U.S., but the most typical time is about 14 days after exposure.